-There are currently a variety of scholarships available to students who are beginning their third semester at Mid-America.
+There are currently a variety of scholarships available to beginning students.
 Some scholarships are based on merit and some are based on need.
-After the designated scholarship application period, the Scholarship Committee will assign scholarships to the students.
+After the designated scholarship application period, the office of Financial Aid will assign scholarships to students.

 Student Relief Fund